SPARTAN INNOVATIONS VENTURE FELLOWS PROGRAM

 Teamwork Makes the Dream Work

 Each year, Spartan Innovations selects top-tier candidates into the Venture Fellows program.
-Once selected, fellows become part of several three-person teams.
-These teams are comprised of one (1) first-year Broad Business School graduate student and two (2) STEM PhD students.
+Once selected, fellows become part of several, three-person teams.
+These teams are comprised of one (1) first- or second-year Broad Business School graduate student (MBA) and two (2) STEM/STEAM PhD students.

 Across the eight-month-long fellowship, student teams are responsible for the development of a cohesive, viable business plan.
 Each team’s plan centers on moving a specific technology towards commercialization.
 By the end of the fellowship, it is expected that each team will have a clear path towards launching their respective technologies as a startup company.